International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine: Educational activities

 The Clinical Committees of ISAKOS are made up of multinational members with common interests.
-This provides an ideal forum for discussion and often resolution of many issues relevant to that speciality.
+This provides a forum for discussion and often resolution of many issues relevant to that speciality.
 Often the Committee will convene a meeting to resolve a specific issue or discuss a specific topic.
 Experts from around the world, whether ISAKOS members or not, are invited to these meetings and a consensus is usually developed.

 These consensus meetings usually result in a publication on the topic.
 Such international consensus on a controversial topic is a much more considered resolution of an issue than the opinions of a single expert.

 A number of ISAKOS derived publications of the outcomes of consensus meetings are available to members, many of which have been published in respected orthopaedic literature.